Google RCS vs. Apple Messages for Business

 Once again, Apple requires brands to use a cloud contact center like Conversations in order to send messages on AMB, as the end-user experience is of the upmost importance for them.

-Customer engagement solution:
+Customer engagement solution

-A customer engagement platform is ideal for building marketing campaigns and message flows for strategic customer communication.
+customer engagement platform is ideal for building marketing campaigns and message flows for strategic customer communication.
 You can use Broadcast messages to send personalized and targeted campaigns on RBM, or engagement messages on AMB.

 Customer data platform